 Don't worry too much because it's not contagious.
 Heartworm isn’t spread through contact with an infected animal but from the bite of an infected mosquito.

 Without treatment, heartworm will gradually worsen and ultimately can be deadly.

-One area that you can assist in the recovery of this type of dog coughing is to restrict exercise.
-Speak with your veterinarian about how much exercise is allowed, as this depends on the progression of the condition.
+One area that you can assist in recovering this type of dog coughing is to restrict exercise.
+Speak with your veterinarian about how much exercise is allowed, as this depends on the condition's progression.

 4 Tracheal Collapse